Totale's Turns: Reception

 Dave McCullough in Sounds gave the album a five star rating, calling the band "a living reminder of the failure of Punk and the almost solitary exponents of the directions in which it should have gone".
 Robert Christgau gave the album a B rating, describing himself as "a sucker for the overall sound, maybe even the attitude".
 AllMusic reviewer Ned Raggett gave the album three stars, stating that it saw the band in "a hilariously aggressive mood", and delivering "some brilliant performances".
 Martin Longley, in a 1998 review, gave it three stars, calling it "a terse, brittle classic of cranky Mark E. Smith ranting".
 A 2002 review of the reissued album was given two stars by Marc Savlov in The Austin Chronicle, describing it as "live with God-awful acoustics and utter crap recording that renders it barely there at the best moments".
 Trouser Press described the album as "Jagged, largely recitative and nearly oblivious to musical convention, Smith's witty repartee carries the show as the band lurches and grunts along noisily."

-The album was chosen by Luke Haines in 2011 as one of his favourite thirteen albums.
+The album was chosen by Luke Haines in 2011 as one of his thirteen favourite albums.

 The album topped the UK Independent Chart in 1980, spending a total of 31 weeks on the chart.